lomigmegard/akka-http-cors/README.md

 #### exposedHeaders
 `Seq[String]` with default value `Seq.empty`.

+List of headers (other than [simple response headers](https://www.w3.org/TR/cors/#simple-response-header)) that browsers are allowed to access.
+If not empty, this list is returned as part of the `Access-Control-Expose-Headers` header in the actual response.

 #### maxAge
 `Option[Long]` (in seconds) with default value `Some (30 * 60)`.

-Controls the `Access-Control-Max-Age` response header.
-From the [W3C page](https://www.w3.org/TR/cors/#access-control-max-age-response-header):

-> The `Access-Control-Max-Age` header indicates how long the results of a preflight request can be cached in a preflight result cache. — _W3C_
+When set, the amount of seconds the browser is allowed to cache the results of a preflight request.
+This value is returned as part of the `Access-Control-Max-Age` preflight response header.
+If `None`, the header is not added to the preflight response.

 ## References
 - [W3C Specification: CORS](https://www.w3.org/TR/cors/)